redgeneLauren/HTMLcourse-sample/Content/Headings and Paragraphs/HeadingsAndParagraphs.facts.md

     </body>
 </html>

-- Attributes can be added to the `paragraph` element.
+- Attributes can be added to the `paragraph` tag.

 - The code below shows a paragraph element with attributes.